Windswept-Horizons/wish_mods_vorp_creator/README.md

 - Enjoy!

 ### All the edits below work with vorp_character, version 1.7 with these changes:
-1. Remove clothing option from character creator/second chance.
+1. Remove clothing option from the menu in character creator/second chance.
 2. Create Second Chance location at Doverhill Laboratory.
 3. Remove the RDO-like cut scene with lawmen when loading into character creator.